Check your mortgage options

 5% Deposit – Best 95% mortgages

-However, 95% mortgages are widely available, due to the former government launching the mortgage guarantee scheme to encourage lenders to offer these small deposit mortgages.
+5% deposit mortgages are widely available, due to the mortgage guarantee scheme, which was launched to encourage lenders to offer these small deposit mortgages.
 Although many lenders now offer 95% mortgages without using the scheme.

 So if you’ve got a 5% deposit and you’re looking at the best first time buyer mortgage rates, here are the lowest rates on 2 and 5 year fixed rate mortgages.
 This table shows the rates, any fees you’ll have to pay and the monthly cost of borrowing £200,000 over 30 years.